Protecting the park

 - Stay on designated trails and if you see caribou give them space.

-- Dogs are not allowed in caribou habitat (see map).
+- Dogs are not allowed in occupied caribou habitat (see map).

 - Avoid hiking in caribou habitat during calving season (June – early July) and rut season (late September to early October).